redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ## Extend Quarkus app to delegate to decision service with the Microprofile REST client

+In this lab, we will wrap the REST API exposed by Decision Manager (which is admittedly, nontrivial) in a much simpler REST API from our Quarkus app, that is much easier to use.

 1. Create a ViolationResource class in the rest package that looks like this

 ```java